 \subsection{Regression-based Generalizable NVS}

-Several regression-based models that perform reconstruction from a few views have been proposed in the recent years.
-A large line of work performs generalization over object categories~\cite{srn, codenerf, fe-nvs, wewer23simnp} and are not capable of generalization on scenes.
-While some early methods in that direction are theoretically capable of generalization on a scene level they often fail to provide the necessary capacity or efficiency~\cite{yu2021pixelnerf, chibane2021srf, visionnerf, Niemeyer2020diffvol}.
-For larger scenes, several image-based rendering methods have been proposed~\cite{pbgraphics, pbgraphics+,riegler2020fvs, Wiles2020synsin}.
-They produce high quality results in view interpolation settings but cannot generalize to unseen areas.
-A related approach is to predict multi-plane images~\cite{Srinivasan2019pushing, tucker2020singleviewmpi, zhang2022video, Zhou2018multiplane}.
-Since generalization is limited to multiple planes in 3D these methods do only allow small view-point variations.
-Multi-view stereo is also a popular way to provide geometry priors for novel-view synthesis with deep learning~\cite{chen2021mvsnerf, riegler2020fvs}, which has been modeled fully with deep learning architectures as well~\cite{johari2022geonerf}.
-Several alternative representations have been introduced to perform novel view synthesis, such as neural rays~\cite{liu2022neuray}, light fields~\cite{sitzmann2021lfns, Suhail2022lighfield}, and patches~\cite{suhail2022patchbased}.
+Several regression-based models for 3D reconstruction from a few views have been proposed in recent years.
+One line of work performs generalization over object categories~\cite{srn, codenerf, visionnerf, fe-nvs, wewer23simnp} only.
+On scene level, early methods~\cite{yu2021pixelnerf, chibane2021srf, Niemeyer2020diffvol} focus on small-scale setups~\cite{dtu} because of limited capacity or efficiency.
+Larger scenes require scalable approaches.
+Image-conditioned neural radiance fields~\cite{neo360} fail in scaling to high resolutions.
+Image-based rendering methods~\cite{pbgraphics, pbgraphics+, riegler2020fvs, Wiles2020synsin} produce high-quality results in view interpolation but cannot generalize to unseen areas.
+A related approach is to predict multi-plane images~\cite{Srinivasan2019pushing, tucker2020singleviewmpi, zhang2022video, Zhou2018multiplane}, which is limited to small view-point variations only.
+Multi-view stereo is also a popular way to provide geometry priors for novel view synthesis with deep learning~\cite{chen2021mvsnerf, riegler2020fvs, johari2022geonerf}.
+Moreover, several alternative representations have been introduced, such as neural rays~\cite{liu2022neuray}, light fields~\cite{sitzmann2021lfns, Suhail2022lighfield}, and patches~\cite{suhail2022patchbased}.

-In contrast to all of the above, we are able to provide high-quality 360° reconstructions of object-centric scenes as well as view inter- and extrapolation on large scenes, given only 2 input views.
-Closest to our work is the very recent pixelSplat~\cite{charatan23pixelsplat}.
-In contrast to their purely regression-based approach, we (1) introduce a semantic feature representation instead of purely explicit Gaussians and (2) model uncertainty explicitly in our framework and therefore enable correct generalization to out-of-context views.
+In contrast to all of the above, we provide high-quality 360° reconstructions of object-centric scenes as well as view inter- and extrapolation on large scenes, given only two input views.
+Closest to our work are the very recent Splatter Image~\cite{splatterimage} and pixelSplat~\cite{charatan23pixelsplat} following the success of 3D Gaussian Splatting~\cite{kerbl20233Dgaussians} in many domains~\cite{npg, 4dgs, sugar, 2dgs}.
+In contrast to their purely regression-based approaches, we (1) introduce a semantic feature representation instead of purely explicit Gaussians and (2) model uncertainty explicitly enabling correct generalization to out-of-context views.
 Thus, we are able to reconstruct full objects in high quality, even if they are only partially observed with two views.